infotiv-research/humanoid-mocap/README.md

 # Humanoid Motion Capture

 This project develops a system for translating human pose detection to humanoid robot motion in simulation environments.
 Using Google MediaPipe for pose landmark detection from camera input, the system maps detected human poses to corresponding joint movements executed by a humanoid robot in Gazebo simulator.
 The implementation leverages ROS2 Humble and MoveIt2 for motion planning and control, with a data generation pipeline that creates training pairs of pose landmarks and robot joint configurations.
 This approach provides a foundation for safety monitoring applications in industrial simulation (SIMLAN), where human pose analysis can be integrated for workplace incident detection.
-(Tove Casparsson and Siyu Yi, June 2025)
+(Tove Casparsson and Siyu Yi, Supervisor: Hamid Ebadi, June 2025)

 ![Pose translation](resources/pose_translation.jpg)